RaresMarta/bank-system/README.md

 # Bank System CLI

-A production-grade command-line interface (CLI) application for managing a simple banking system, built with Ruby, Sequel, and PostgreSQL.
+A CLI application for managing a simple banking system, built with Ruby, Sequel, and PostgreSQL.

 ## Features

 - Create bank accounts
 - Deposit and withdraw funds
+- Transfer funds between accounts
 - View transaction history for an account
 - Enforces a daily withdrawal limit